-Despite the risk of severe allergic reactions and even death, there is no current treatment for food allergies.
+Despite the risk of severe allergic reactions and even death, there is no current cure for food allergies.
 The condition can only be managed by allergen avoidance or treatment of food allergy symptoms.
-Fortunately, there are natural allergy fighters that can help to boost the immune system and enhance the gut microbiota, which helps to reduce the development of food allergies and allergy symptoms.
-(1)

 What Are Food Allergies?

-Food allergies consist of an immune system response to a disagreeable food.
+Food allergies consist of immune system responses to disagreeable foods.
 The body senses that a protein in a particular food may be harmful and triggers an immune system response, producing histamine to protect itself.
-The body “remembers” this and when this food enters the body again, the histamine response is more easily triggered.
+The body “remembers” this, and when this food enters the body again, the histamine response is more easily triggered.

 For example, a person may have an immunologic response to cow’s milk because of the milk’s protein, or that individual may be intolerant to milk due to an inability to digest the sugar lactose.
-The inability to digest lactose leads to excess fluid production in the GI tract, resulting in abdominal pain and diarrhea.
+The inability to digest lactose leads to excess fluid production in the gastrointestinal tract, resulting in abdominal pain and diarrhea.
 This condition is termed lactose intolerance because lactose in not an allergen, as the response is not immune-based.
-(2) Food intolerances are nonspecific and the symptoms often resemble common medically unexplained complaints, such as digestive issues.
-(3)

-According to a 2014 comprehensive review published in Clinical Reviews in Allergy and Immunology, the prevalence of food allergies in infancy is increasing and may affect up to 15–20 percent of infants.
-(4) And researchers from Mount Sinai School of Medicine suggest that food allergies affect as many as 6 percent of young children and 3–4 percent of adults.
-(5) The alarming rate of increase calls for a public health approach in the prevention and treatment of food allergy, especially in children.
+According to a 2014 comprehensive review published in Clinical Reviews in Allergy and Immunology, the prevalence of food allergies in infancy is increasing and may affect up to 15 percent to 20 percent of infants.
+Researchers from Mount Sinai School of Medicine suggest that food allergies affect as many as 6 percent of young children and 3 percent to 4 percent of adults.

 1. Cow’s Milk

-Cow’s milk protein allergy affects 2 to 7.5 percent of children; persistence in adulthood is uncommon since a tolerance develops in 51 percent of cases within 2 years of age and 80 percent of cases with 3–4 years.
-(7) Numerous milk proteins have been implicated in allergic responses and most of these have been shown to contain multiple allergenic epitopes (targets that an individual target binds to).
+Numerous milk proteins have been implicated in allergic responses, and most of these have been shown to contain multiple allergenic epitopes (targets that an individual target binds to).
 IgE-mediated reactions to cow’s milk are common in infancy and non-IgE-mediated reactions are common in adults.

-A 2005 study published in the Journal of the American College of Nutrition suggests that the prevalence of self-diagnosed cow’s milk allergy is 10-fold higher than the clinically proven incidence, suggesting that a sizable population is unnecessarily restricting dairy products (for allergy purposes).
-(8)
+A 2005 study published in the Journal of the American College of Nutrition suggests that the prevalence of self-diagnosed cow’s milk allergy is 10fold higher than the clinically proven incidence, suggesting that a sizable population is unnecessarily restricting dairy products (for allergy purposes).

-According to a 2010 study, peanut allergy affects approximately 1 percent of children and 0.6 percent of adults in the U.S. Peanuts are inexpensive and frequently eaten in unmodified form and as components of many different prepared foods; they cause the largest number of cases of severe anaphylaxis and death in the U.S. (13)
+According to a 2010 study, peanut allergy affects approximately 1 percent of children and 0.6 percent of adults in the U.S. Peanuts are inexpensive and frequently eaten in unmodified form and as components of many different prepared foods.
+They cause the largest number of cases of severe anaphylaxis and death in the U.S.

 6. Tree Nuts

-The prevalence of tree nut allergies continue to increase worldwide, affecting about 1 percent of the general population.
+The prevalence of tree nut allergies continues to increase worldwide, affecting about 1 percent of the general population.
 These allergies begin most often during childhood, but they can occur at any age.
-Only about 10 percent of people outgrow tree nut allergies and frequent lifetime reactions caused by accidental ingestion are a serious problem.
-(14)

-According to a study published in Clinical Reviews of Allergy and Immunology, adverse reactions to fish are not only mediated by the immune system causing allergies, but are often caused by various toxins and parasites, including ciguatera and Anisakis (see my list of fish you should never eat).
-Allergic reactions to fish can be serious and life threatening, and children usually don’t outgrow this type of food allergy.
+According to a study published in Clinical Reviews of Allergy and Immunology, adverse reactions to fish are not only mediated by the immune system causing allergies, but are often caused by various toxins and parasites, including ciguatera and anisakis.
+(See the list of fish you should never eat.)
+Allergic reactions to fish can be serious and life-threatening, and children usually don’t outgrow this type of food allergy.